marvinborner/TrustHome/README.md

 # TrustHome

 TrustHome disables the password requirement for sudo/login while you’re using your home wifi and you have your yubikey connected.
+The main difference to normal yubico challenge-response is that this authentication method doesn’t require any interaction.

 ### DISLAIMER: I’m not responsible for any security breaches you may encounter while having this installed.
 This is merely a utility for my personal convenience and should never be used if you’re serious about security.
 You should ALWAYS use other security measures, such as full disk encryption, in addition.